dsohk/rancher-devsecops-workshop/docs/part-1.md

 Have a lot of fun...
 suse0908-harbor ec2-user@ip-172-26-2-249:~>
 ```
-On the Harbor VMs Terminal, run the script below to automatically setup harbor private registry on K3S in this VM instance.
+2) On the Harbor VMs Terminal, run the script below to automatically setup harbor private registry on K3S in this VM instance.

 ```
 ./99-one-step-install-harbor.sh
 ```
 Sample output below show Harbor URL and Admin User credentials.

-*NOTE* Please do NOT change the harbor login credential as the lab assumes to use the randomly generated strong password throughout the rest of the setup.
+**Please do NOT change the harbor login credential as the lab assumes to use the randomly generated strong password throughout the rest of the setup**.

 ```
 ============================================================